🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The graph below shows the number of students from the US, the UK and Australia who studied in universities in other countries from 2002 to 2007.
-Summarise the information by selecting and reporting the main features and make comparisons where relevant.
+The graph below shows the percentage of households with different kinds of technology in the UK from 1997 to 2001.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

 See All